-- Supporting artistic associations inside and outside Iraq, encouraging them and providing them with artistic expertise that helps their development and growth. - Contributing to the preparation of professional creative energies that provide civil society with exemplary works that contribute to consolidating specialized knowledge in drawing the map of Iraqi art, as well as critical, aesthetic and historical knowledge.
-In addition to the rest of the other goals, which include (educational, cognitive, and skillful).
+- Refine the student's desire and talent, provide him with scientific knowledge, and create his spirit of innovation during his studies and even after his graduation through continuing education courses. - Supporting artistic associations inside and outside Iraq, encouraging them and providing them with artistic expertise that helps their development and growth. - Contributing to preparing professional creative energies to provide civil society with exemplary works that contribute to consolidating specialized knowledge in drawing the map of Iraqi art, as well as critical, aesthetic and historical knowledge.